As businesses evolve, traditional HR practices are falling behind.

 2. Setting up the scalable processes

-Once they set the processes right, they need to document it as well for further training of the recruitment org at large.
-They also need to make sure that they consistently iterate and improve on the processes laid down.
+Once they set the processes right, they need to document them for further training of the recruitment org at large.
+They also need to ensure that they consistently iterate and improve on the processes laid down.

 The recruitment ops function has to also be responsible for finding the next best tool to add to the tech stack with the end goal of increasing the recruiter yield.